MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/manage-personal-data.md

 ### Protection templates

 Run the [Set-AipServiceTemplateProperty](/powershell/module/aipservice/set-aipservicetemplateproperty) cmdlet to update the protection template.
-Because the personal data is within the `RightsDefinitions` property, you will also need to use the [New-AipServiceRightsDefinition](/powershell/module/aipservice/new-aipservicerightsdefinition) cmdlet to create a RightsDefinitions object with the updated information, and use the RightsDefinitions object with the `Set-AipServiceTemplateProperty` cmdlet.
+Because the personal data is within the `RightsDefinitions` property, you will also need to use the [New-AipServiceRightsDefinition](/powershell/module/aipservice/new-aipservicerightsdefinition) cmdlet to create a rights definitions object with the updated information, and use the rights definitions object with the `Set-AipServiceTemplateProperty` cmdlet.

-### Super users and delegated administrators for the Azure Rights Management service
+### Super users and delegated administrators for the protection service

 When you need update an email address for a super user: